skku-syslab/lockify/README.md

 ## Getting Started Guide

-We assume a cluster where multiple client nodes share the same storage node via NVMe-over-TCP. **All client nodes are reuqired to** (1) have our Lockify kernel installed, (2) be configured with the host-side NVMe-over-TCP module, and (3) mount a shared-disk file system (GFS2 or OCFS2).
+We assume a cluster where multiple client nodes share the same storage node via NVMe-over-TCP. **All client nodes are required to** (1) have our Lockify kernel installed, (2) be configured with the host-side NVMe-over-TCP module, and (3) mount a shared-disk file system (GFS2 or OCFS2).
 The storage node needs to be configured with the target-side NVMe-over-TCP module.

 This guide consists of three parts: